Monday-Friday: 9am-5pm (Reading Room closes at 4:45pm)

 Link to library hours for the Thomas Fisher Rare Book Library

-The Thomas Fisher Rare Book Library is a non-circulating, closed stack library.
-Its resources may be used by all scholars and researchers, whether or not they are members of the University of Toronto community.
-Some material is hosted offsite.A U of T Library card is not necessary to use the Fisher Library but registration on an annual basis is required.
-Identification with name and current address (e.g. driver's licence, hospital card, etc.) will be requested.
+The resources of the Thomas Fisher Rare Book Library may be used by all scholars and researchers, whether or not they are members of the University of Toronto community.
+A University of Toronto Library card is not necessary to access the collections, but onsite registration is required.
+A Fisher reader's card must be completed and identification with name and current address (e.g. driver's licence, hospital card, etc.) will be requested.

+.
 Some manuscript material is restricted at the request of the writer or donor.